thegetty/quire-docs/content/documentation/styles-customization.md

   3. Overriding specific theme {{< q-def "templates" >}} with your own custom version
   4. Creating an entirely new Quire theme.

-{{< q-class "box tip" >}}
+## Change the Theme Style Variables

-- A default theme is installed with every new Quire project.
-This default theme includes a number of default style variables intended to allow relatively easy customization without the need to dig into the stylesheets and CSS markup.
+When you first start a new Quire project by running the command `quire new`, a default theme is installed in the project's `themes` directory.
+This default theme includes a number of default style variables that will let you update text and background colors, some element sizes, fonts, paragraph indents, and more.
+This allows relatively easy customization without the need to dig into the stylesheets and CSS markup.
 A [complete list of these variables](/documentation/variables) includes information about the customizations available.
-{{< /q-class >}}

-## Change the Theme Style Variables

-Every Quire project has a theme inside the `themes` directory.
-When you first start a new project by typing the `quire new` command in your command-line interface, the default theme included is Quire’s default theme.
-In it, you can access simple text variables that will let you update text and background colors, some element sizes, fonts, paragraph indents, and more.

 To find the variables, open the `themes/default` directory, navigate to the `source` sub-directory, and then `css`, and open the file called `variables.scss`.